skb060968/PiyushWebsite/README.md

 ### Content
 Update the content in each component:
-- Personal details and bio for Seema Didi
+- Personal details and bio for Piyush Bholla
 - Indian fashion portfolio projects and descriptions
 - Services and pricing in INR
 - Contact information and location